-Built in 1876-1879, Saint Luke’s is a major work of Calvin T.S.
-Brent, the city’s first African-American architect.
-It is designed in the early English Gothic style and features a long nave with cast iron columns, exposed roof framing, oak paneling, and stained glass.
+Built between 1876 and 1879, Saint Luke’s is a major work of Calvin T.S.
+Brent (1854-1899), the city’s first Black architect.
+It is designed in the early English Gothic style and features a long nave with cast-iron columns, exposed roof framing, oak paneling, and stained glass.
 Yet, some say the edifice is a physical creation and embodiment of Reverend Alexander Crummell’s belief in the role the church historically played in the lives of Black Americans as an advocate for social change, education, and self-help.

 DC Inventory: March 3, 1979